Notchibby/E-commerce-ORM-server/README.md

 ## Installation
 The database can be seeded using the command 'node seeds/index.js' in the terminal.
-The app can be started by typing in the command 'npm run watch' to the terminal.
+The app can be started by typing in the command 'npm run watch' or 'node server.js' in the terminal.

 ## Instructions